Saturday, March 22, 2014

-DETROIT (AP) — A judge has struck down Michigan's ban on gay marriage, the latest in a series of decisions overturning similar laws across the country.
+DETROIT (AP) — Michigan's ban on gay marriage is unconstitutional, a federal judge declared Friday, striking down a law that was widely embraced by voters a decade ago in the latest in a series of similar decisions across the country.

-But unlike cases in other states, Friedman didn't suspend his decision while the Michigan attorney general appeals.
-That means clerks could start issuing licenses Monday unless a higher court intervenes.
+But unlike cases in other states, U.S. District Judge Bernard Friedman did not suspend his decision while the Michigan attorney general pursues an appeal.
+At least three counties — Washtenaw, Oakland and Muskegon — said they would start issuing licenses Saturday unless a higher court intervenes.

 Seventeen states and the District of Columbia issue licenses for same-sex marriage.
 Since December, bans on gay marriage have been overturned in Texas, Utah, Oklahoma and Virginia, but appeals have put those cases on hold.